How Can I Prepare My House For Bringing My Cat Home?

 How can you help a stressed cat?

 For new cat owners, the desire to make the cat as comfortable as possible can be overwhelming especially when the cat is resisting the change.
-To make things better, spend more time with the cat, encourage it to play and stick to the former schedule as possible including meal times, food and litter types.
+To make things better, spend more time with the cat, encourage it to play and stick to the former schedule as much as possible including meal times, food, and litter types.

 Remove other pets